EpiData-dk/analysis/help/commands.md

 ### output options

+- `!nt`

-- `!nt` Omit the lifetables
+  Omit the lifetables

+- `!nou`

-- `!nou` Omit the unstratified lifetable
+  Omit the unstratified lifetable

+- `!nos`

-- `!nos` Omit the stratified lifetables
+  Omit the stratified lifetables

+- `!ns`

-- `!ns` Omit the summary table
+  Omit the summary table
+- `!ng`

-- `!ng` Do not show the KM plot
+  Do not show the KM plot

 ### Kaplan-Meier plot options

+- `!cb`

-- `!cb` Copy the KM plot points to the clipboard for use in other software
+  Copy the KM plot points to the clipboard for use in other software

-By default, confidence intervals are shown as error bars
+By default, confidence intervals are shown as error bars.
+Change this with these options:

+- `!cin`

-- `!cin` Omit the confidence intervals from the KM plot
+  Omit the confidence intervals from the KM plot

+- `!cib`

-- `!cib` Show the confidence intervals as shaded bands.
-The default KM plot shows the upper and lower confidence intervals as dotted lines.
+  Show the confidence intervals as shaded bands.

+- `!cil`

-- `!cil` Show the confidence intervals as dotted lines.
+  Show the confidence intervals as dotted lines.

 ### Graph options